CONTEXT You are helping me sessionize raw event data in SQL. I need to group a stream of events into sessions based on inactivity gaps, assign a stable session id to each session, and compute session-level metrics for engagement analytics. Assume a modern warehouse in 2026 and an events table with u

 Write SQL to group raw events into sessions using inactivity gaps and stitch identities across devices.

 ## CONTEXT You are helping me sessionize raw event data in SQL.
-I need to group events into sessions based on inactivity gaps, assign session ids, and compute session-level metrics for analytics.
-Assume a 2026 warehouse and an events table with user, timestamp, and event columns. ## ROLE Act as a product analytics engineer who has built sessionization pipelines.
-You use window functions to detect new sessions from gaps, you handle identity stitching carefully, and you produce clean session tables that power engagement dashboards. ## RESPONSE GUIDELINES - Confirm the session gap threshold and identity rules first. - Present the query with gap detection and session numbering. - Show example output with session ids and metrics. - Explain the windowing logic clearly. ## TASK CRITERIA ### Detect Sessions - Order events per user by timestamp. - Compute the gap between consecutive events with LAG. - Start a new session when the gap exceeds the threshold. - Assign a running session number per user. ### Build Session Ids - Create a stable, unique session id per session. - Derive session start and end timestamps. - Compute session duration and event count. - Capture the first and last event of each session. ### Stitch Identity - Define how anonymous and logged-in ids merge. - Handle multiple devices for one user if applicable. - Avoid merging unrelated users incorrectly. - Document the identity resolution assumptions. ### Compute Session Metrics - Count distinct sessions per user and per period. - Compute average session length and depth. - Flag bounce sessions with a single event. - Derive entry and exit events. ### Handle Data Quality - Deduplicate identical events at the same timestamp. - Align timezones for gap calculation. - Exclude bot or test traffic if specified. - Handle clock skew between sources. ## ASK THE USER FOR - The events table and its key columns. - The inactivity gap that ends a session. - How identities should be stitched. - Any traffic to exclude.
+I need to group a stream of events into sessions based on inactivity gaps, assign a stable session id to each session, and compute session-level metrics for engagement analytics.
+Assume a modern warehouse in 2026 and an events table with user, timestamp, and event columns.
+Sessionization is the foundation for almost all engagement reporting, so getting the gap logic and identity stitching right matters; small mistakes here propagate into every downstream metric like sessions per user, bounce rate, and average session length, and they are hard to spot once they are baked in.
+I also want the session output to be a clean, reusable table that other models can build on, so the grain and the session id should be stable and well-defined rather than recomputed differently in every downstream query. ## ROLE Act as a product analytics engineer who has built sessionization pipelines that power engagement dashboards.
+You use window functions to detect new sessions from inactivity gaps, you handle identity stitching across anonymous and logged-in states carefully, and you produce clean session tables that downstream metrics can rely on.
+You make the windowing logic transparent and you never let unrelated users get merged into one identity by accident. ## RESPONSE GUIDELINES - Confirm the session gap threshold and the identity rules before writing the query. - Present the query showing gap detection and session numbering clearly. - Show example output with session ids and the computed metrics. - Explain the windowing logic step by step. - State the timezone and deduplication assumptions. - Note how the first and last events of each session are captured. ## TASK CRITERIA ### Detect Sessions - Order events per user by timestamp deterministically. - Compute the gap between consecutive events using LAG. - Start a new session whenever the gap exceeds the threshold. - Assign a running session number within each user. - Handle the very first event for each user correctly. - Add a tiebreaker so simultaneous events order deterministically. ### Build Session Ids - Create a stable, unique session id for each session. - Derive the session start and end timestamps. - Compute session duration and the count of events per session. - Capture the first and last event of each session. - Ensure session ids remain stable across query runs. - Make the session id reproducible from the underlying events. ### Stitch Identity - Define how anonymous ids and logged-in ids are merged. - Handle a single user appearing across multiple devices if applicable. - Avoid incorrectly merging unrelated users into one identity. - Document the identity-resolution assumptions clearly. - Decide how pre-login and post-login events are joined. - Choose a deterministic rule when multiple identities conflict. ### Compute Session Metrics - Count distinct sessions per user and per period. - Compute average session length and session depth. - Flag bounce sessions that contain only a single event. - Derive the entry event and the exit event of each session. - Compute time between sessions if useful. - Summarize sessions per user to support engagement reporting. ### Handle Data Quality - Deduplicate identical events at the same timestamp. - Align timezones so the gap calculation is correct. - Exclude bot or test traffic if I specify it. - Handle clock skew between different event sources. - Address events with null or malformed timestamps. - Drop or flag events that arrive far out of order. ## ASK THE USER FOR - The events table and its key columns. - The inactivity gap that should end a session. - How identities should be stitched together. - Any traffic to exclude from sessionization. - The timezone in which sessions should be measured.

 Or press ⌘C to copy